 - 1. The surface water management system must be designed, constructed and operated in accordance with the pertinent provisions of Chapters 373 and 403, Florida Statutes; Chapter 40E, Florida Administrative Code; and the South Florida Water Management District "Basis of Review", and any pertinent local regulations regarding the design, construction and maintenance of the surface water management system.
 This condition applies to anyone obtaining a local Development Order within Pelican Landing.
 The Bayside Improvement District (a district formed pursuant to Chapter 190, Florida Statutes), must insure that the portion of the system under the ownership and control of the district is operated in accordance with the pertinent portion of the regulatory provisions cited above, and any permit (construction or operation) issued by the SFWMD.
-Individual lot owners with on-site wetlands or stormwater retention or detention areas under their control must comply with the pertinent portion of the regulatory provisions cited above and any permit issued by the SFWMD. - 2.
+Individual lot owners with on-site wetlands or Storm water retention or detention areas under their control must comply with the pertinent portion of the regulatory provisions cited above and any permit issued by the SFWMD. - 2.
 Water Control Structures must be installed as early in the construction process as practicable to prevent over-drainage or flooding of preserved wetland areas.
 If the SFWMD establishes a construction schedule or scenario that is contrary to this condition, the permit requirement of SFWMD will control. - 3.
-Any shoreline banks created along on-site stormwater wet detention lakes must include littoral zones constructed consistent with SFWMD requirements.
+Any shoreline banks created along on-site Storm water wet detention lakes must include littoral zones constructed consistent with SFWMD requirements.
 The shoreline banks must be planted in native emergent and submergent vegetation.
 The developer must establish and maintain, by supplemental planting if necessary, 80 percent cover by native aquatic vegetation within the littoral zone for the duration of the project.
 The littoral zone will include, at a minimum, the area between high water and ordinary low water.

 - 4. The Bayside Improvement District, and/or all property owners, must undertake a regularly scheduled vacuum sweeping of common streets, sidewalks and parking facilities within the development. - 5.
 The developer must implement the best management practices for monitoring and maintenance of the surface water management systems in accordance with Lee County and South Florida Water Management District guidelines. - 6.
-The SFWMD shall must establish all internal surface water management and wetland systems.
+The SFWMD must establish all internal surface water management and wetland systems.
 The developer must set aside all internal surface water management and wetland systems as private drainage easements, common areas, or preserves.
-These areas must also be identified as specific tracts on the recorded final plat or some other legally binding document acceptable to the County Attorney's office.
+These areas must also be identified as specific tracts on the recorded final plat or some other legally binding document acceptable to the County Attorney's office. - 7.
+The Baywinds parcel must be developed in accordance with the following permits: Water Management permit numbers 362932255 and 36-02043-S, ACOE permit number 89IPD-20127 and the letter of permission to continue work authorized in the original permit, LOP #1989001127, and FDEP permit number 36293225.
+These permits were granted based on the plan of development reflected in Lee County Development Order No. 95-12-068.00D.
+These permits may be modified, updated or replaced as required by law.
+Changes to the local development order may also require modification of the referenced permits.